-The answer to this question is whether your Doctor accepts Medicare.
+The answer to this question is whether your doctor accepts Medicare.
 If a Doctor or Hospital accepts Medicare (your primary coverage), they will also take your Medicare Supplement, regardless of which company provides the coverage.
-If your Doctor does not accept Medicare, which is rare, then they will not accept your Medicare Supplement plan either.
+If your doctor does not accept Medicare, which is rare, they will not accept your Medicare Supplement plan.
 Ninety-five percent of Doctors in the U.S. accept Medicare patients.
 What Doctors are interested in is if you have a Medicare Supplement that covers the 20% coinsurance that is left after Medicare pays.

 Medicare Supplements do not have provider networks.
-This is not the case with Advantage Plans because they have either an HMO or PPO network of doctors and hospitals.
-If you go to a Doctor or Hospital that is not in their network, you may be responsible for 100% of the costs.
-The key thing to remember is if Medicare is your primary coverage (Medicare Part A and Part B), your Doctor or Hospital will always accept your Medicare Supplement regardless of which company sold you the policy.
+The key thing to remember is when MEDICARE is your primary coverage (Medicare Part A and Part B), your Doctor or Hospital will always accept your Medicare Supplement regardless of which company sold you the policy.

 Don’t Miss This Opportunity